-Introduction: Making a Turned-Off-Center Door Stop
+Introduction: Turned-Off-Center Door Stop - a Different Kind

 For whatever reason, I decided to create a door stop.
 Perhaps it’s a result of a subconscious longing for spring, when we can prop our doors open without getting snow in the house, or suffering flies that come with summer.
 Compound this with that I, like many, often find myself searching for new ways to use scraps, and I like trying to come up with new project designs.

 I did a lot of on line searching under terms like “turned offset door stop,” “2×6 offset doorstop” and so on, but the only thing that showed, over and again were, for example, a 2×2 that, after both ends were turned, were cut diagonally to produce very low slung (so to speak) stops.

 I thought it would be interesting to turn a handle on extremely offset pieces of wood, like 2×6’s and 2×8’s.
 What I came up with is the simple door stop in the picture.

 To make your own door stop, cut a piece of 2×6, 2x8 or 2x10 to about 12" long.

 Leaving it a bit longer allows you to more easily set the pieces up for turning the wood off center on the lathe.
 Any excess will be cut away when you're done.

 Step 2: DRAW a DIAGONAL LINE FOR YOUR BASE DESIGN